vaishnavijagtapma2025/stock-market-analysis-python/CHARTER.md

 If Yahoo Finance rate-limits a session, the notebook activates a **synthetic fallback** automatically (< 20 tickers fetched triggers synthetic data generation for all 90 firms using sector-level parameters).
 No manual intervention required.

+The main dataset is available in the data folder.

 ---

 ## 8. Scope Limits